Alex Lowe (mountaineer): Death on Shishapangma

 In September 1999, Lowe, Conrad Anker and David Bridges (a two-time US national paragliding champion) traveled to the 26291 ft Himalayan giant Shishapangma, the 14th highest peak in the world, as part of the 1999 American Shishapangma Ski Expedition.

-Plans called for Lowe and Anker to be part of the team that would ski down, to become the first Americans to ski down from the summit of an 8,000-meter peak; while Bridges was part of a three-man film team that was to shoot an NBC documentary of the expedition for The North Face.
+Plans called for Lowe and Anker to be part of the team that would ski down, to become the first Americans to ski down from the summit of an 8000 m peak; while Bridges was part of a three-man film team that was to shoot an NBC documentary of the expedition for The North Face.
 Lowe commented:

 It's been a passionate goal of mine to ski off an 8,000 meter peak.
 I guess there's a lot of people sort of looking to do this and try to ski off Everest.
 But for me, it's got to be an aesthetic and quality run.
 And Shishapangma has the best ski line of any of the 8,000 meter peaks.
 It's just an absolutely straight shot right down the Southwest Face.
 That's going to be a good one.

 On 5 October, they split into two teams as they searched for a route up the mountain.
 Lowe's group (Lowe, Anker and Bridges) were crossing a flat glacier when a large serac broke loose 6000 ft above and tumbled downhill.
 The 500 ft-wide avalanche swept over the three men.
 Anker was thrown 100 ft by the windblast, and suffered a lacerated head, two broken ribs, and dislocated shoulder, but emerged from the snow, and led a 20-hour rescue attempt in the large debris field measuring up to 20 ft deep.
 Neither body was found at the time, but almost seventeen years later, on 27 April 2016, climbers Ueli Steck and David Göttler came across the remains of the two climbers emerging from the glacier.